thanosgkamplias/TremorSense-AI/README.md

 To prove the model's operational readiness, I developed a Streamlit UI that acts as the digital twin of a medical interface.

 **Modes of Operation:**
-1. **🔌 Edge IoT Mode (Live USB):** Connect an Arduino Nano 33 BLE via serial port.
+1. **Edge IoT Mode (Live USB):** Connect an Arduino Nano 33 BLE via serial port.
 The app buffers 100-sample windows, applies zero-centering, and feeds the `keras` model for live inference.
-2. **☁️ Cloud Demo (Playback):** Don't have the hardware?
+2. **Cloud Demo (Playback):** Don't have the hardware?
 Select a pathology from the sidebar to stream 60 seconds of historical test data through the AI, simulating a live environment.
 Includes an exponential moving average (deque buffer) to stabilize UI predictions.

 ## How to Run